Resources for growers

 3:33:15 – Marketing Panel: Carmel Biggane (Super Valu), Kenneth Keavey (Green Earth Organics) & John O’Regan (Begley’s Fresh Produce)

-Presentations from a one-day information session for horticultural growers on the Organic Farming Scheme and related benefits – 29/02/24
+Information session for horticultural growers on the Organic Farming Scheme and related benefits.
+29 February 2024

 Presentation Slides (PDF)